-Robert G. Price, born in Grimsy, UK, has spent many years travelling and working with foreign languages.
-Fascinated by hearing of his Grandfather's military service in Hong Kong in the 1940's, he first started learning Cantonese as a teenager.
+Robert G. Price, born in Grimbsy, UK, has spent many years traveling and working with foreign languages.
+Fascinated by hearing of his Grandfather’s military service in Hong Kong in the 1940’s, he first started learning Cantonese as a teenager.
 Teaching in East Asia for nearly five years gave him the opportunity to learn about the culture and languages of South Korea, Taiwan and China.
 In 2015 he gained his Masters (Magister) in Chinese Studies at the University of Cologne, Germany.

 Is sci-fi popular in China?

 Well, this really depends on whether we are talking more about Western / Hollywood SF or home-grown Chinese SF and which format – movies vs. literature.
 Huge Hollywood blockbusters are as popular in China as anywhere despite governmental limits on how many and which films are allowed in Chinese cinemas.
 This quota was set to be relaxed at the beginning of 2017 – but in any case as many people who visit China experience, most Hollywood films find their way onto the illegal DVD markets.